armanfeili/novartis_datathon_2025/docs/planning/approach.md

 ---

 ## Appendix E: Implementation Notes Inspired by Novartis Datathon 2024

+**This appendix is implementation inspiration only; none of its patterns override the 2025 design decisions in Sections 1–14.**

 The public solution for **Novartis Datathon 2024** is used only as an implementation reference.
 The core strategy for 2025 remains exactly as defined in this document.
 From the 2024 codebase, only the following patterns are adopted: